Property Taken By Eminent Domain

 - You must have been displaced.
 A person is “displaced” if that person is removed, expelled, or forced from real property.

-- The request for tax relief must be received in a timely manner.
-A request for relief is considered timely if made within four years of the following dates:
+- The request for tax relief should be received in a timely manner.
+A request for relief is considered timely if made within four years of the following dates.
+However, effective November 18, 2014, if all other conditions are met the Assessor may consider prospective relief for a claim filed beyond the timely four-year filing period.

 - For property acquired by eminent domain, the date the final order of condemnation is recorded or the date the taxpayer vacates the property taken, whichever is later.